mfouchi/showtkt-api/README.md

 3. Generate Prisma Client to match the new database schema with `prisma generate`
 4. Use the updated Prisma Client in your application code
+5. The cli tool (paljs/create-nexus-type) will auto-generate the nexus schema code files from the Prisma schema (\*\* This will overwrite the schema code files in /api/graphql, so don't use these files to add custom code)

+`npx cnt --mq -c -f -o --outDir ./api/graphql`

 ### Database-First: